wesleytao/notes/plan.md

 | 5 | 4 | Volume -30–40%.
 Transition toward peak week. |

 **Auto-regulation override:** If you feel destroyed for 5+ consecutive days (sleep tanking, lifts cratering, mood wrecked, getting sick), take a deload regardless of schedule.
 Getting sick at 4 weeks out last time was your body telling you it was done.
 Listen this time.

+**Note on your training history:** Your old program included deloads but they were infrequent (one visible at W17 in the old log).
+Your volume has also been inconsistent week-to-week (tonnage ranged from 21k to 84k in recent weeks, with an anomalous 117k spike).
+The scheduled deloads here are non-negotiable recovery points, not optional.

 ---